korchasa/awesome-chatgpt/readme.md

 - [mpociot/chatgpt-vscode](https://github.com/mpociot/chatgpt-vscode) - A Visual Studio Code extension that allows you to use ChatGPT
 - [nhaouari/obsidian-textgenerator-plugin](https://github.com/nhaouari/obsidian-textgenerator-plugin) - Text generator is a plugin for Obsidian that helps generate text content using GPT-3 (OpenAI)
 - [pgosar/ChatGDB](https://github.com/pgosar/ChatGDB) - ChatGDB is a tool designed to superpower your debugging experience with GDB or LLDB, debuggers for compiled languages.
+- [reloadware/reloadium](https://github.com/reloadware/reloadium) - Reloadware/reloadium is a Python library that adds hot reloading, profiling, and ChatGPT chat to your IDE.
+It has seamless integration with ChatGpt and provides immediate feedback on the functionality of your code when altered.
+- [richardyc/Chrome-GPT](https://github.com/richardyc/Chrome-GPT) - An AutoGPT agent that controls Chrome on your desktop
 - [santiagobasulto/ipython-gpt](https://github.com/santiagobasulto/ipython-gpt) - An ChatGPT integration for Jupyter Notebooks and the IPython Shell
 - [sozercan/kubectl-ai](https://github.com/sozercan/kubectl-ai) - Kubectl plugin for OpenAI GPT